 - Failure to recognize a sign or symptom that requires more attention or follow-up

-The knowledgeable NY medical malpractice attorneys at Wingate, Russotti, Shapiro & Halperin, LLP have a long and successful track record when it comes to handling failure to diagnose cancer cases.
+The knowledgeable NY medical malpractice attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP have a long and successful track record when it comes to handling failure to diagnose cancer cases.

 In one recent case, the family of a 73-year-old man who died after his doctor failed to diagnose small cell lung cancer was able to receive $1.75 million through our efforts.
 That patient died because notes from the hospital's radiologist requesting an investigation into his lesion never made it to the patient’s chart.
 No CT scan was performed, and the patient was discharged without any knowledge of the lung lesion.

 In another case, our law firm was able to help a family recover $2.5 million for their wrongful death case.
 In that case, the pulmonologist failed to recommend or perform a lung biopsy even after the CT scan showed growth of a lung lesion.
 The doctor failed to compare the CT scan with an earlier test to see how the lesion changed.
 The 11-month delay in diagnosis allowed the cancer to advance and the woman died 20 months after being diagnosed.

 If you've lost a loved one because they weren't diagnosed with cancer early, you may be able to pursue compensation for your losses.
 Our experienced New York medical malpractice attorneys can review your case and help you receive the support you need and rightfully deserve.

 Call us at (212) 986-7353 for a free consultation and comprehensive case evaluation.